Our Services > Sustainability Programs > Protecting Pollinators > Monarch Butterfly Conservation > Monarch Butterfly Conservation

 - Monarch Watch- with this organization you can order tags and place them on monarch butterflies to help scientists track their migration.

-- In 2019 the Town was able to tag many monarch butterflies at Clark Botanic Garden and participate in Monarch Watch's research on migration.
+Each year the Town tags many monarch butterflies at Clark Botanic Garden to participate in Monarch Watch's research.

 Monarch being tagged at Clark Botanic Garden